theDanielJLewis/podcast-speed-test/README.md

 `--v` or `--verbose` Display verbose data in the console.

+`--append` Used with `--chart`, this will perform the same tests and append them to the existing data with "Remote" appended to the labels.
+This is intended for testing loading speed from a remote location (like a VPS).

 ## JSON test formats

 Use one of the included test files, or make your own in the following format.